Trump’s just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

 Trump has just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

-Pete Hegseth told Nato defence ministers the US won’t support Nato membership for Ukraine - or most of its peace talk platform - leaving Zelensky little room to negotiate, writes World Affairs Editor Sam Kiley
+Pete Hegseth told Nato defence ministers the US won’t support Nato membership for Ukraine, or most of its peace talks platform, leaving Zelensky little room to negotiate, writes World Affairs Editor Sam Kiley

 Your support helps us to tell the story